drcsh/python-raycaster/README.md

 calculate where the ray will cross those lines.
 We then take the closest one as our ray location, and keep hopping along these 'points of interest' until we hit a wall.

 This is significantly more efficient, clocking in at 0.04 to 0.07s per full sweep.

-There is more to be done however, including removing unnecessary duplicate calculations (e.g. when we calculate our POIs, the further away POI is likely to come up repeatedly)
+## Version 3
+I switched computer and virtualization environment (VirtualBox to Hyper-V), and started at average raycast times around about 0.021-0.027s for a full sweep.

+Some theories on where to go from here:
+1. reduce the number of times the distance equation is called.
+Cache POIs and the distance to the next unused POI so it doesn't have to be recalculated.
+2. cache the results of the linear equations and retrieve them if available.

 # In Action